nu-tech-ethics/spring2024/pages/_assignments/final.md

 2. A proposal document (3-page max, single-spaced), considering the project guidelines below.

 About 2/3 of your effort should dedicated to creating the prototype, and the other 1/3 should be dedicated to the project proposal (which articulates your theory of change).

+### Graduate Credit Students
+For graduate credit students only, you will also be required to:

+3. Submit a separate document (2-page max, single-spaced) further reflecting on the design choices for your project.
+Specifically, extend at least 3 of the 5 guidelines based on ideas from the readings.

 ## III.
 Prototype Guidelines
 Your prototype should give us a sense of what you hope to create.
 This could be a sample story, module, podcast, presentation, etc. Or, if you're planning to build an app, website, or game, it could be a prototype of your vision.